Native Backend

 Rust backend (default)

-tish compile main.tish -o app
+tish build main.tish -o app

 # or explicitly: